mstksg/inCode/copy/entries/advent-free-group.md

 aggregate vs. aggregate, clean) we have is *definitely not obvious* just from reading the problem immediately.
-Indeed, it seems like the problem might be written to obscure this choice from us: it's implying that "cleaning, then reacting" is the only correct way, and "reacing, then cleaning" is not something that is even mentioned.
+Indeed, it seems like the problem might be written to obscure this choice from us: it's implying that "cleaning, then reacting" is the only correct way, and "reacting, then cleaning" is not something that is even mentioned.

 But, thanks to group theory, we know that these are equivalent, so we can